TiendaNube/api-docs/guides/Payment Provider/README.md

 The object `Checkout.data.form` provides access to all the form fields.
 The payment method implementation must map each of the provided fields to the Payment Provider specific ones.
 In cases where a form with specific attributes needs to be submitted, we recommend using workarounds such as dynamically creating a hidden HTML form and submitting it using JS.

-### Transaction Implementation (WORK IN PROGRESS)
+### Transaction Implementation

-**_NOTE:_ THIS SECTION IS SUBJECT TO MAJOR BREAKING CHANGES IN THE NEAR FEATURE.**

-Payment Platforms usually have a set of instructions that need to be implemented on the backend side and they work together with the frontend implementation.
-Instead of doing these implementations natively, our APIs allow the developer to make a 3rd party backend implementations on 3rd party infrastructures and access our resources to create transactions in orders and update them as their status changes over time.
+So far, we've been working with orders.
+However, we don't provide any endpoints to directly change an order's payment status.

 Meet the `Transaction`.
-An `Order` can have many `Transactions`.
-Some that were successful, some that failed, some pending, and some in other different states depending on each Transaction’s possible states.
-The `Transaction Resource` can be accessed [through our API](../../resources/transaction.md#transaction).
+An `Order` can have many `Transactions`. `Transactions` represent a single intention of moving money..
+If, for any reason (e.g. "insufficient funds") a `Transaction` failed, the next buyer's attempt to pay fo the product would be a new transaction.
+Same, an `Order` paid with two credit cards would have one transaction per credit card since two movements of money were executed.
+The `Transaction` Resource can be accessed [through our API](../../resources/transaction.md#transaction).

+An `Order` will automatically calculate its payment status by checking all of its related `Transactions` and applying business rules to calculate the current payment status.

 #### Creating a Transaction
-The App’s backend must `POST` a `Transaction` in our platform as soon a one is created on their side, or before.
-There are several properties that must be included to provide the Merchant with good tracking of the status of the transaction and each of these properties is equally important so they all must have valid and real values.
+The App’s backend must `POST` a `Transaction` to our platform as soon a one is created on the payment provider's side.
+Our `Transactions` resource is should reflect `Transactions` which exist and `TransactionEvents` which already happened.

+A `Transaction` not only helps calculate an `Order` payment status but also provides detailed information about the payment process so that the merchant can have full autonomy when dealing with payment issues.
+Also, this information is always important to help the merchant with feature business decisions.

 As a reference, here are two examples of the implementation of the `POST Transaction` request.